 I Find Your Lack of Helmets Disturbing

 There’s no shortage of helmets in the Star Wars universe.
 Stormtroopers, TIE fighter pilots, and Sith Lords all routinely don helmets, for reasons ranging from the practical (protection during a turbulent flight) to the fearsome and necessary (Darth Vader’s life supporting suit).
-If you’re teaching our out-of-school time mechanical engineering unit, Put a Lid on it: Engineering Safety Helmets, the helmets of Star Wars are a fun “real world” connection for the young engineers who dress up as Boba Fett for Halloween every year.
+If you’re teaching our out-of-school time mechanical engineering unit, , the helmets of Star Wars are a fun “real world” connection for the young engineers who dress up as Boba Fett for Halloween every year.
 Inspire your kids to think creatively about different situations that could require helmets by showing them the enormous variety of helmets designs in Star Wars.
 What is the design criteria for a helmet that must be able to withstand both space and a bump on the forehead from an automatic door?

 These Aren't the Rockets You're Looking for

 In our out-of-school time unit kids explore aerospace engineering by designing model “stomp rockets” and sending them (via compressed air) to explore a planet in our solar system.
 Instead of sending their rockets to Mars, you can have your kids’ rockets blast off to a fictional planet from the Star Wars universe.
 Each of these rockets must also hold a rover that is designed specifically for the conditions of the planet it’s heading to, so make sure you have kids research the planet’s “real world” conditions—you don’t want a rover getting tangled up in the dense forests of Endor!
 We also highly recommend having kids imagine that their rocket is the Millennium Falcon…can they make the Kessel Run in less than twelve parsecs, too?